Ryuker/beginner-tailwind/_notes/03_tailwind-course-website.md

 - the absolute decoration is quite different but I don't mind it
 - not much of a difference in the responsive approach

+# 19. Small overal tweaks
+- changed `px-6 lg:px-0` to `px-10`, this supports screen sizes better
+- did some small responsive tweaks where I though it would look better
+  - about me section has a max-w-7xl to keep it a bit smaller

 left vid at: 07:49:46